koderzi/wp-dev/README.md

 1. Create new repository by clicking the Use this template button above.
 2. Open your duplicated repository in VSCode using the command ">Dev Containers: Clone Repositories in Named Container Volume".
 You can name your container for easy referencing.
+3. (Optional) Enter your git username & email in the terminal.
-3. Once the container is ready, you can go to http://localhost:8080/wp-admin to start configuring your WordPress.
+4. Once the container is ready, you can go to http://localhost:8080/wp-admin to start configuring your WordPress.
-4. You can put your dependency plugin or theme in the folder provided.
+5. You can put your dependency plugin or theme in the folder provided.

 ## Enable wordpress linting